Casablanca

-Casablanca is Morocco's chief port, with the Port of Casablanca being one of the largest artificial ports in the world, and the second largest port in North Africa, after Tanger-Med (40 km east of Tangier).
+Casablanca is Morocco's chief port, with the Port of Casablanca being one of the largest artificial ports in Africa, and the third-largest port in North Africa, after Tanger-Med (40 km east of Tangier) and Port Said.
 Casablanca also hosts the primary naval base for the Royal Moroccan Navy.

-Casablanca is considered a Global Financial Centre, ranking 54th globally in the Global Financial Centres Index rankings for the year 2022, outperforming many cities such as New Delhi, Jakarta, Istanbul, and Mexico City.
-Casablanca is ranked among the Emerging International contenders, and it is considered the largest financial center in Africa.
-The leading Moroccan companies and many of the larger American and European corporations doing business in the country have their headquarters and main industrial facilities in Casablanca.
-Recent industrial statistics show Casablanca is the primary industrial zone of the nation.
+Casablanca is a significant financial centre, ranking 54th globally in the September 2023 Global Financial Centres Index rankings, between Brussels and Rome.
+The Casablanca Stock Exchange is Africa's third-largest in terms of market capitalization, as of December 2022.

+Major Moroccan companies and many of the largest American and European companies operating in the country have their headquarters and main industrial facilities in Casablanca.
+Recent industrial statistics show that Casablanca is the main industrial zone in the country.